timfuhrmann/spotify-rooms/README.md

 - A room contains a playlist and an active song
 - User can add songs to playlist which will be played consecutively
 - **Result:** everybody within a room is listening to the same song at the same time

+## Basic idea
+1. Websocket connection
+2. User joins room and adds track to playlist
+3. Backend updates room for everybody
+4. Calculate correct play time from several timestamps
+5. When track has finished, next track is being initialized and rooms updated
+6. ...

 ## Frontend
 - Typescript